1

 With small publications, you will usually know the name of the editor.
 A small publication will often give more personal responses.

-With larger publications, you might be getting rejected by a slush reader.
-Most slush readers are at the bottom of the totem pole experience wise – but not always.
-I’ve met these slush readers.
-They legit might not understand what you’re doing.
-Especially, if you have a unique style.
-If write in your cover letter “I don’t use semicolons,” they may read your story, see a period separating two independent clauses that should be joined with a semicolon, and reject you.
+If you write in your cover letter “I don’t use semicolons,” they may read your story, see a period separating two independent clauses that should be joined with a semicolon, and reject you.
 They’re not going to remember what you wrote in a cover letter.
 They might think you shouldn’t play with the rules of the English language.

 Remember this is a small community.

+Don’t kick the beehive.
 The editor is the queen bee.

 You’re a toddler who will go into anaphylaxis with sting one.

 Which brings me to: Never respond in anger to a rejection letter.
-This point is so important, I have to do this:
+This point is so important that I have to say this again in bold letters: Never respond in anger to a rejection letter!

 It will only hurt your career.